 WATER & COFFEE

-The base of taste: Coffee consists of 96% water.
+The basis of the taste: coffee consists of 96% water.